 Great things don’t just pop in.
 It’s been widely known that great things only come if you persevere in your desires.
 If you pursue your vision not based upon the available means but rather upon the belief in your dreams.
-Woont, the full service film and photography production studio based in Košice, Slovakia, is a perfect example of how to start a career in what you love with no means.
-Suspend your disbelief, grab a coffee and have a closer look on their story brought to you exclusively by The Invisible Hotel.
+Woont, the full-service film and photography production studio based in Košice, Slovakia, is a perfect example of how to start a career in what you love with no means.
+Suspend your disbelief, grab a coffee and have a closer look at their story brought to you exclusively by The Invisible Hotel.

 Right now, we are in the biggest photography studio in Košice.
 How did you manage to build it?

 Peter: It took a lot of time and effort.
 We both started some 15 years ago.
 Later, we met and decided to work together and learn everything from scratch.
 Back in the 1990s, the options were limited, there were no workshops, schools or studios and people were reluctant to share their know-how.
-We bought our first lights, built our own set up and, gradually, we were adding more equipment and learning how to use it as we went along.
+We bought our first lights, built our own setup and, gradually, we were adding more equipment and learning how to use it as we went along.

 Jan: At one point, we found a studio on Hlavná but we were still virtually unknown.
 That being said, we had a lot of courage, we worked hard, even shooting weddings and our portfolio was slowly growing.
 Later, as we began working with modelling agencies and local designers, our photos were published in magazines and our business took off.